KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     :meth:`ADDSCROLLBOX`                  :struct:`ScrollBox`             Creates a nested scrollable Box of widgets.
     :meth:`ADDSPACING(size)`              :struct:`Spacing`               Creates a blank space of the given size (flexible if -1).
     :attr:`WIDGETS`                       :struct:`List(Widget)`          Returns a LIST of the widgets that have been added to the Box.
+    :attr:`RADIOVALUE`                    :struct:`String`                Returns the string name of the currently selected radio button within this box of radio buttons (empty string if no such value).
+    :attr:`ONRADIOCHANGE`                 :struct:`KOSDelegate` (button)  A callback hook you want called whenever the radio button selection within this box changes (it gets called with a parameter: the button that has been switched to).
     :meth:`SHOWONLY(widget)`                                              Hide all but the given widget.
     :meth:`CLEAR`                                                         Dispose all child widgets.
     ===================================== =============================== =============

 .. structure:: Label